alttch/finac/README.md

 Actually, transaction templates are useful for any recurrent operations.
 You may specify all same arguments, as for the core functions.

+### Number formatting

+Finac doesn't use system locale.
+If you input amounts and targets as strings, you may input them in any format and Finac will try converting it to the float numeric automatically.
+The following values for amounts and targets are correct and will be automatically parsed:

+* 1 000,00 = 1000.0
+* 1,000.00 = 1000.0
+* 1.000,00 = 1000.0
+* 1,000.00 = 1000.0
+* 10,0 = 10.0
+* 10.0 = 10.0

 ## How to embed Finac library into own project

 See [Finac documentation](https://finac.readthedocs.io/) for core function API